 Photo Source: Anonymous

-Many of the Pardhi Bhil live scattered throughout the Bombay region.
-They have become a wandering tribe of game and bird hunters, living in primitive huts that are made of mud and sticks.
-Those who live in Kutch, (northwestern Gujarat), enjoy catching snakes, and many of them have become snake charmers.
-Many Pardhi groups make and sell baskets, while others make black-stone vessels.
+The Pardhi are a wandering tribe of game and bird hunters, living in simple huts that are made of mud and sticks.
+Those who live in Kutch (northwestern Gujarat) enjoy catching snakes, and many of them have become snake charmers.
+Many Pardhi communities make and sell baskets, while others make black-stone vessels.
 Some of the Pardhis sell oil from crocodiles or perform monkey shows.
 Commonly, the Pardhi hire themselves out as day laborers.
 Many are scavengers or ragpickers, and they sometimes get harassed by the police.

 As is the practice of most Bhil tribes, the Pardhi marry only within their own sub-groups.

-The majority of the Pardhi practice ethnic religions.
+Though they are officially Hindu, most of the Pardhi practice ethnic religions.
 They are firm believers in the spirit world and its influence on the physical world.
 They worship millions of gods and goddesses in their houses.
-These deities must be worshipped and appeased in various ways.
+They believe these deities must be worshipped and appeased in various ways.